DQL Function Reference¶

 Examples:

-Transformation functions are used to perform mathematical operations, type conversions, or string processing on field values.
+Transformation functions are used for mathematical operations, type conversions, or string processing on field values.

 Syntax: